MobilityData/gbfs/gbfs.md

 * GeoJSON FeatureCollection - A FeatureCollection as described by the IETF RFC 7946 https://tools.ietf.org/html/rfc7946#section-3.3.
 * GeoJSON MultiPolygon - A Geometry Object as described by the IETF RFC https://tools.ietf.org/html/rfc7946#section-3.1.7.
 * ID - Should be represented as a string that identifies that particular entity.
 An ID:
-    * MUST be unique within like fields (for example, `station_id` MUST be unique among stations)
+    * MUST be unique within like fields (for example, `station_id` MUST be unique among stations).
-    * Does not have to be globally unique, unless otherwise specified
+    * Does not have to be globally unique, unless otherwise specified.
-    * MUST NOT contain spaces
+    * MUST NOT contain spaces.
     * MUST be persistent for a given entity (station, plan, etc).
 An exception is floating bike `bike_id`, which MUST NOT be persistent for privacy reasons (see `free_bike_status.json`). *(as of v2.0)*
 * Language - An IETF BCP 47 language code.
 For an introduction to IETF BCP 47, refer to https://www.rfc-editor.org/rfc/bcp/bcp47.txt and https://www.w3.org/International/articles/language-tags/.
 Examples: `en` for English, `en-US` for American English, or `de` for German.
 * Latitude - WGS84 latitude in decimal degrees.
 The value MUST be greater than or equal to -90.0 and less than or equal to 90.0.
 Example: `41.890169` for the Colosseum in Rome.